Fix3dll/SkyblockAddons/README.md

 </div>

 SkyblockAddons has reached end of life.
 This fork contains updates from me.
 You can reach latest builds from GitHub Actions.
 If you are looking for a stable version, you can check the [Modrinth](https://modrinth.com/mod/skyblockaddons-unofficial) page.
+It is also recommended to follow the [Modrinth changelog page](https://modrinth.com/mod/skyblockaddons-unofficial/changelog) for announcements and notes.

 Thanks to Our Translators
 ------